BernStrom/Base-Apparel-Coming-Soon-Page/README.md

 * Style with as much reusable CSS classes.

-* Use responsive design to make the page compatible on screen across mobile and desktop devices.
+* Use responsive design to make the page compatible on screen across mobile to desktop devices.

 * Use JavaScript to validate the conditions of the email input field and displays the appropriate error/success message.